chatek87/yumby/README.md

 ### development roadmap for the future:
 * Add edit/delete recipe functionality
 * Allow user to select several recipes to add to a *PRINTABLE* shopping list (written to text file)
-* Implement search recipesby ingredient feature
+* Implement search recipes by ingredient feature